Greece Golden Visa: Updated 2026 Rules + Market Guide

 Step 2: Get a Greek Tax Number (AFM)

-Required for any financial activity.
+Required for any financial activity in Greece.

 Step 3: Open a Greek Bank Account